algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

    - 1 virtual terminal
    - 32-bit architecture

 2. The second part is the interpreter.
-The purpose of the interpreter is to read the assembly code from a file, check for semantic correctness, and execute it on the virtual processor.
+The purpose of the interpreter is to read the assembly code from a file, check for semantic correctness, transform it into machine code and execute it on the virtual processor.

    The interpreter will have the following components:
    - A lexical analyzer
    - A parser
    - A semantic analyzer